The Voice (American TV series) season 21: Week 5: Top 8 – Semifinals (Dec. 6–7)

 The Top 8 performed on Monday, with the results following on Tuesday.
 The four artists with the most votes automatically moved on to the finale with the remaining four artists, competing in the Instant Save for the fifth and final spot in the finale.

 In addition to their solo song, each artist performed a 90s duet with another act.
 The duets were not available to purchase on iTunes.

 This week, Girl Named Tom's cover of "River" marked the first The Voice studio performance to hit #1 on iTunes Overall Chart since the eighteenth season.
 Additionally, four other contestants reached the top 100: Wendy Moten at #17, Hailey Mia at #56, Joshua Vacanti at #90, and Paris Winningham at #96.
 Jim & Sasha Allen and Jershika Maple just missed out on the top 100 at #104 and #106, respectively.

 With the advancements of Girl Named Tom and Hailey Mia, this is the first time that a female coach (Kelly Clarkson) has had two artists on her team advance to the finale, and with Girl Named Tom's advancement, in particular, the first time that a trio has advanced to the finale, as well.
 Also, this is the first season that not only one but two coaches have multiple artists represented in the finale (Kelly and Blake with 2 each).
 In addition, Hailey Mia became the first Wild card Instant Save winner to make it to the finale.
-Additionally, with the elimination of Jim & Sasha Allen, Ariana Grande no longer has any artists left on her team, marking the first instance of a coach not being represented in the finale since the sixteenth season, as well as the first time since the thirteenth season that a debuting coach was not represented in the finale.
+Additionally, with the elimination of Jim & Sasha Allen, Ariana Grande no longer has any artists left on her team, marking the first instance of a coach not being represented in the finale since the sixteenth season, as well as the first time since the thirteenth season that a first attempting coach was not represented in the finale.